Aveline-art/Aveline-art/README.md

 **CivicTechJobs-Documentation** [Site](https://hackforla.github.io/CivicTechJobs-Documentation/) | [Repo](https://github.com/hackforla/CivicTechJobs-Documentation)

 The sister project to CivicTechJobs, CivicTechJobs-Documentation is a static website that organizes documentation in the [CivicTechJobs wiki](https://github.com/hackforla/CivicTechJobs/wiki).
 This website started an exploration of MKDoc's features and suitability as a documentation tool and alternative to GitHub's wiki.
-Once it's benefits became apparent, it became the official documentation tool for CivicTechJobs.
+Once its benefits became apparent, it became the official documentation tool for CivicTechJobs.

 _Stack_: [MkDocs](https://www.mkdocs.org/) | [Docker](https://www.docker.com/) | [Markdown](https://daringfireball.net/projects/markdown/)